Yvonne Colgrove, PT, PhD

 From an educational standpoint, Colgrove has explored different methods of promoting the intraprofessional education of students in physical therapy and physical therapy assistants, and she is exploring clinical education questions including predictors of student clinical performance and implementation of integrated clinical experiences within a physical therapy doctoral degree program curriculum.

-Selected Past and Current Grants
+Selected Current and Recent Grants

 - Jernigan (PI), Colgrove (Co-I)